jiobu1/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Data

 Where could you search for data about your topic?
+Unsure, maybe schools.gov site?